 We have worked hard to establish a reputation for quality and prompt work, performed professionally and ethically, with outstanding customer service.
 You should never just look for a licensed appraiser; you should be discriminating in choosing your service providers.
 Tour our website for valuable information on the experience we have and the service we provide.

 You should always be sure your appraisal service provider is licensed and in good standing.
 The Appraisal Subcommittee (ASC) of the Federal Financial Institutions Examination Council (FFIEC) maintains a national database of appraisers and their license/certification status.
-It is available publicly at this link.

 Among other things, this database, which relies on reports from each state appraisal board, will tell you if a service provider you are considering has had his or her license suspended, revoked, or whether the license has lapsed.
 You can rest assured that our license is current and in good standing!